BeyondCodeBootcamp/beyondcodebootcamp/002-HTML.md

 ### Rules

 1. Do nothing for `<!DOCTYPE html>`
+2. If you see `<!-- ` (including the space) ignore everything until ` -->`
+3. If you see a tag, make a mental note of it.
-2. If you see one of the exceptional tags, ignore (including other special tags and comments) until the closing tag
+5. If you see one of the exceptional tags, ignore (including other special tags and comments) until the closing tag
-3. If you see `<!-- ` (including the space, ignore everything until ` -->`

 ### HTML Example